Geometry of chiral temporal structures I: Physical effects: 1. Introduction

-Here we generalize our approach to extend it to (i) multiphoton processes, (ii) excitations in bound states of chiral molecules and (iii) non-adiabatic evolution.
-The first enables the opportunity to use tailored fields, the second opens important applications in photoexcited non-equilibrium chiral dynamics, the third removes the restriction to adiabatic evolutions of molecular degrees of freedom.
-We identify and describe new enantio-sensitive observables enabled by these genralizations.
-As a corollary of our approach, we establish the geometric origin of the photo-excitation circular dichroism (PXCD)\cite{Beaulieu2018PXCD} and its detection using photoionization by linearly polarized light (PXECD)\cite{Beaulieu2018PXCD} .
-Our findings establish geometrical concepts, such as the curvature \footnote{Since the term \emph{Berry curvature} is reserved for adiabatic evolution in parameter space, we shall use generic notation \emph{curvature} and \emph{connection} for the respective geometric concepts.} and the geometric phase, as the key quantities underlying the temporally chiral electronic response.
+We have recently identified a manifestation of the Berry connection and Berry curvature in the one-photon ionization of chiral molecules \cite{ordonez2023geometric}.
+Here we extend these concepts to two-photon ionization and focus on opportunities to control the Berry curvature and observables that it induces by controlling light field polarization.
+We identify and describe enantio-sensitive observables enabled by these generalizations.
+As a corollary of our approach, we establish the geometric origin of the photo-excitation circular dichroism (PXCD)\cite{Beaulieu2018PXCD} and its detection via photoionization with linearly polarized light (PXECD)\cite{Beaulieu2018PXCD} .
+Our findings establish geometrical concepts, such as the Berry curvature and the geometric phase, as the key quantities underlying the temporally chiral electronic response.
 It means that (i) there is a well-defined functional dependence of the response on these quantities, (ii) the understanding of these quantities leads to a deeply illuminating understanding of the response, (iii) those quantities can be used as effective means of detection of molecular chirality.
 This may open a way to generate a topologically non-trivial electronic response in photoexcited bound states of chiral molecules via tailored light fields.